Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Method

-\subsubsection{High-frequency generation in wavelet domain}
+\subsection{High-frequency generation in wavelet domain}

-{ Upon completion of the reconstruction in the projection domain during the first stage, the sinogram is subsequently transformed into the wavelet domain.
-In this domain, three high-frequency components are extracted, whereas the low-frequency component is preserved.
+After the preliminary reconstruction is completed in the projection domain during the first stage, the obtained sinogram is mapped to the wavelet domain.
+In this domain, the image is decomposed at multiple scales, from which the high-frequency components in three directions are extracted, and the low-frequency components are retained simultaneously, so as to fully capture the detailed structures and the overall contours in the image.
 The process can be described as follows:

-Building on the approach used for the subproblem in the projection domain during the first stage, the high-frequency components extracted from the wavelet domain are employed to optimize the score-based generation model.
-This optimization refines intricate details, such as complex textures.
-The updated objective function is expressed as follows: